Costa Rica Wildlife Holiday

 Day 14: After breakfast you are taken to the local airstrip for the 40 minute flight to San José, where you’re met and once again driven to Hotel Presidente.
 It’s almost 2 weeks since you were last here and a lot has happened in between!
 There’s time now for some final souvenir and gift shopping, should you wish, and to take in some of the city’s sites or join locals at the Mercado for coffee.
 There are lots of restaurants in the neighbourhood offering plenty of choice for dinner this evening.
 Breakfast Hotel Presidente

 Day 15: Thoughts now start to turn to home.
 Enjoy breakfast then your driver will take you back to the airport in San José in time for your flight home.
 Breakfast

 Note: Dates including festive periods such as easter will attract a supplement on these prices.

 Transfers and transport as specified, including the both private and some shared transfers, including flight from the Osa Penisula to San José, 13 nights twin share accommodation, meals as specified

 Shared Tours: Tortuguero village tour, canal tour in Tortuguero National Park, night walk in Sarapiqui, morning birdwatching tour in Sarapiqui, half day chocolate tour at Tirimbina, bird watching tour at Bosque de Paz, half day walking tour in Manual Antonio National Park, half day hiking tour in Corcovado National Park, Cano Island boat and snorkelling tour

-International flights, departure taxes, visas, travel insurance, meals not specified, drinks, optional excursions and activities, personal expenses, tips
+International flights, departure taxes, visas, travel insurance, meals not specified as included, drinks, optional excursions and activities, personal expenses, tips

 This tour starts and ends in San José.
 Return flight prices from the UK start from around £600.

-This is a tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you chose, subject to availability.
+This is a tailor-made holiday and can be taken at any time of year other than September to November, and begin on any day you choose, subject to availability.